palacaze/gateau/README.md

 - ${dep}_find(name optional_find_options...)
 - ${dep}_install(name)

-The first macro gets called when the dependency is searched. a default implementation would dispatch all the arguments to find_package().
+The first macro gets called when the dependency is searched.
+A default implementation would dispatch all the arguments to find_package().
 This is where one would handle custom search procedure and define import targets if the default package distribution does not provide any, for instance for old style cmake packages and non-cmake built packages.

 The second is responsible for installing the dependency, and gets called if the depenency was not found.
 Most of the time, one wants to use `gateau_install_dependency()` for that.
-This is a wrapper over ExternalProject_add that know how to use some variables prefixed with the package name to setup the installation procedure.
+This is a wrapper over ExternalProject_add that knows how to use some variables prefixed with the package name to setup the installation procedure.

 For illustration purpose, here is a complete annoted module example of package module for